 Over all, faculty members are divided on the question: they either say they have more respect for scholarship published in subscription journals (49 percent) or that it doesn’t matter where the research is published (48 percent).
 The gap was at its widest among tenured faculty members, 56 percent of whom said they favored research published in subscription journals.
 Very few faculty members said they have more respect for scholarship published in open-access journals (8 percent).

 Heather Joseph, executive director of the Scholarly Publishing and Academic Resources Coalition, a group in favor of open access, said she wasn’t surprised that faculty members said they have more respect for scholarship published in journals with subscription fees.
-Not only do those journals benefit from having been around much longer than open-access journals, she said, but they are also closely tied to high education’s traditional incentive structures.
+Not only do those journals benefit from having been around much longer than open-access journals, she said, but they are also closely tied to higher education’s traditional incentive structures.

 “Higher education institutions and the research enterprise as whole typically emphasize publication in subscription access journals in the research evaluation, promotion and tenure process,” Joseph said in an email.
 “If a faculty member is more likely to be rewarded for publishing in a subscription access journal, I would think their level of respect for those titles can’t help but be affected.”